top of page

 As early training comes back into fashion, I often hear from parents: “I want to train my child before he starts pushing back and it becomes a struggle.”
 There’s this notion floating around that if you wait too long to teach a child to use the toilet, you’ll end up with a “potty refuser.”

-In our study, the sample of “late” trainers was small — we had 10 kids who trained after age 3 — but the results completely jibe with what I see daily in my practice.
+In our study, the sample of “late” trainers was small — only 10 kids had trained after age 3 — but the results jibe with what I see in my practice.
 Of the 10 late trainers, seven had wetting problems, and all seven were constipated.
 The three late trainers who did not have wetting problems were not constipated.

-In no way do these results suggest that late training causes problems.
+These results do not suggest that late training causes problems!
 The reason late trainers so commonly have wetting problems is that they were already constipated when their parents started training them.
-When a 3 ½-year-old has no interest in pooping on the toilet or seems afraid of it, it’s almost always because pooping hurts.
+When a 3 ½-year-old has no interest in pooping on the toilet or seems afraid of it, it’s almost always because pooping hurts, so they have learned to avoid it.

-Training a constipated child is terribly difficult — with some kids, impossible.
+Training a constipated child is terribly difficult, if not impossible.
 Parents whose 3- or 4-year-olds have trouble training are often blamed for waiting too long, but our data suggest waiting isn’t the problem; it’s the constipation.

 What’s The Right Age to Toilet Train?